climatepolicyradar/knowledge-graph/docs/docs/users/adding-relationships.md

 To delete a relationship,`✏️ edit` button on the right hand side of the statement you want to change, and then click the `🗑️ remove` button.

 If you want to undo the deletion, go to the item's history, find the appropriate revision in the list, and click the corresponding `undo` button.

+## TODO: Concepts need to be created before they can be added in statements